genXdev/GenXdev.Webbrowser/README.md

         [Alias("m", "mon")]
         [parameter(
             Mandatory = $false,
-            HelpMessage = "The monitor to use, 0 = default, -1 is discard"
+            HelpMessage = "The monitor to use, 0 = default, -1 is discard, -2 = Configured secondary monitor"
         )]
         [int] $Monitor = -1
     )